Move Records Australian classical music, est. 1968

 Tony Gould

 Pianist and composer Tony Gould is one of Australia’s most respected musicians.
-His career has embraced many styles of music, not least jazz and other improvisatory musics in addition to traditional and contemporary classical musics.
-He gives many concerts each year and for 50 years he has been involved in an extraordinary number of recording projects both as pianist and composer and has been at the forefront of music education in Australia via various tertiary institutions in Melbourne and throughout Australia.
+His career has encompassed many styles of music, including jazz and other improvisatory forms, as well as traditional and contemporary classical.
+For the past 50 years he has remained at the forefront of music education in Australia.